jdiaz2001/ha-secure-app/README.md

 ## File Structure

-- **`vpc.tf`**: Defines the VPC, subnets, and NAT gateway.
+- **`vpc.tf`**: Defines the VPC, subnets, Internet gateway and NAT gateway.
-- **`alb.tf`**: Configures the Application Load Balancer and its listeners.
+- **`alb.tf`**: Configures the Application Load Balancer and its listeners. `Note:` By Default it needs two public AZs to be deployed.
 - **`asg.tf`**: Sets up the Auto Scaling Group and Launch Template.
-- **`efs.tf`**: Configures the Elastic File System and its mount targets.
+- **`efs.tf`**: Configures the Elastic File System and its mount targets. `Note:` EFS will store the Data for the application.
 - **`rds.tf`**: Defines the MariaDB RDS instance and its security group.
-- **`bastion.tf`**: Creates the bastion host and its security group.
+- **`bastion.tf`**: Creates the bastion host and its security group. `Note:` The Bastion will the the entrance to access the Private Subnet Instances
 - **`iam.tf`**: Configures IAM roles, policies, and instance profiles.
 - **`route53.tf`**: Manages DNS records for the domain.
 - **`acm.tf`**: Sets up the ACM certificate and validation records.
-- **`waf.tf`**: Configures the Web Application Firewall.
+- **`waf.tf`**: Configures the Web Application Firewall. `Note:` Free WAF Rules have been applied.
 - **`variables.tf`**: Defines input variables for the project.
 - **`outputs.tf`**: Outputs key information like ALB DNS name and RDS endpoint.
 - **`scripts/`**: Contains bash scripts for configuring instances (e.g., Apache, OpenCart, EFS).

 ## Scripts.
-### This applies specifically to your application.
+#### This applies specifically to your application.
 In this case, the scripts were create to install and configure Opencart

 - **`01-apache.sh`**: Sets up the Apache web server and PHP environment.
-- **`02-user.sh`**: Creates a new user with sudo privileges and configures SSH for password authentication. (`Note:` This is not ideal...
+- **`02-user.sh`**: Creates a new user with sudo privileges and configures SSH for password authentication from the Bastion Host. (`Note:` This is not ideal...
 In my case, I wanted to use VS-Code Terminal to troubleshot the Opencart Scripts on the new Private Instances).
 You can use `Session Mannager` instead and disable SSH Password authentication.
 - **`03-efs.sh`**: Mounts the Elastic File System (EFS) and prepares the directory structure.
 - **`04-rds.sh`**: Installs the MariaDB client for interacting with the RDS database.
 - **`05-logs.sh`**: Configures and starts the CloudWatch Agent for centralized log monitoring.